JoseCalucag/MechaCar_Statistical_Analysis/README.md

 I believe the ANOVA test would be the most ideal initially so you can test the entire pool and get a general idea if the null hypothesis is true.
 Cause, if the alternative hypothesis is true, then we can find the the positive differences of the MechaCar.

 #### What data is needed to run the statistical test?
 A sample size of 50 individual cars and their fuel efficiency data.
-Additionally, when looking to compare cars to the MechaCar, I would want the sample pool to generally be th same specifics as the MechaCar (i.e. size, type, price, etc.)
+Additionally, when looking to compare cars to the MechaCar, I would want the sample pool to generally be the same specifics as the MechaCar (i.e. size, type, price, etc.)